 This section only addresses the impact of potential changes in the behavioural parameters of the economy.
 In the final section below, we will revisit the issue of the stability of a wage-led growth regime from a political perspective building on insights from Kalecki and Marx.

-3. An alternative policy scenario based on a mix of wage-led recovery and public investment
+3. The case for a coordinated policy mix of wage-led recovery and public investment